built-on-openfin/container-starter/how-to/use-licensed-codecs/README.md

-# How to use commercial codecs
+# How to use licensed codecs

 ## How it Works